-Here’s a concise update based on recent reporting up to 2025-2026.
+Here is a concise, current view based on widely cited reporting up to 2025–2026.

 Sources